EighteenZi/rocksdb_wiki/Universal-Compaction.md

 Parallel compactions are possible if options.max_background_compactions > 1.
 Same as all other compaction styles, parallel compactions will not work on the same sorted run.

+## Subcompaction
+Subcompaction is supported in universal compaction.
+If the output level of a compaction is not "level" 0, we will try to range partitioned the inputs and use number of threads of `options.max_subcompaction` to compact them in parallel.
+It will help with the problem that full compaction of universal compaction takes too long.

 ## Options to Tune
 Following are options affecting universal compactions:
 * options.compaction_options_universal: various options mentioned above